ls0t/seaport/README.md

       webhook: <insert your webhook URL here like https://discord.com/api/webhooks/...>
 ```

-Alternatively you can specify the webhook by setting the environment variable `SEAPORT_WEBHOOK_URL`.
+Alternatively you can specify the webhook by setting the environment variable `SEAPORT_DISCORD_WEBHOOK`.